CumulusNetworks/docs/content/cumulus-netq-411/Lifecycle-Management/Switch-Management.md

 - **OS not Supported**: Switches found that are running Cumulus Linux version not supported by the LCM upgrade feature
 - **Not Discovered**: IP addresses which did not have an associated Cumulus Linux switch

-After performing a switch discovery, you can install or upgrade Cumulus Linux and NetQ.
+After performing a switch discovery, you can install or upgrade Cumulus Linux and NetQ using the appropriate {{<link title="lcm/" text="netq lcm">}} command.

 {{</tab>}}